Why do you need a humidor in the first place. How do they even work? Are they more than just a glorified box?!

 The Spanish Cedar.
 Traditionally, the humidor interior is Spanish cedar.
 Some come with the Spanish cedar wood for the shelves or drawers inside while others use cedar lining on the walls.
 Spanish cedar humidors can protect the contents from decay and repel insects.
 It also has absorbent qualities to help keep your humidor moist.
 What's more, is that it reduces the possibility of tobacco beetle infestations and prevents the growth of mildews and molds.
 Cedar also imparts a particular flavor to cigars that most cigar lovers love.
 It certainly has a place in the heart of cigar aficionados because of its fine qualities.

-Or the more appropriate question is how much do you like tobacco to mature?
-Cigars need to mature over six months.
+Or the more appropriate question is how much would you like the tobacco to mature?
+Cigars need to mature at least over six months.
 They start yielding its best flavor in about five years when stored properly in a humidor.
 Cigars are made from organic matter and being so, they are prone to deterioration.
 However, if stored properly, they become better with age.
 Storing them in a humidor will keep the natural oils at work in keeping the leaves moist, fragrant and tender or else, they seep through the leaves or evaporate.
 Good cigars shouldn't be moist or dry.
 It should always be somewhere in between.
 Cigars have an unlimited lifespan if stored properly.
 This is why humidors should be a must-have in your collection.

 Because you would need a place to store your cigars.
 And not just simply store them but have an ideal environment where it can maintain their ideal relative humidity and temperature.
 Keeping your cigars moist is a must.